BLOG

 Should You Still Use the WordPress Classic Editor?

-Of course, with two editors for WordPress, you might have some confusion about which one to pick.
-In fact, you may have more choice than this if you use a page builder such as Elementor or Beaver Builder.
-However, the choice really isn’t hard to make.
+Of course, with two WordPress editors, you might be confused about which one to pick.
+You may have more choice than this if you use a page builder such as Elementor or Beaver Builder.
+However, the choice isn’t hard to make.

-It’s certain that the WordPress Classic Editor offers flexibility, extendability, and a superb editing experience that fits in alongside WordPress’ other features.
-In contrast, the Block Editor is receiving the lion’s share of the development time, in line with the focus of the platform’s top brass.
+The WordPress Classic Editor offers flexibility, extendability, and a superb editing experience that fits in alongside WordPress’ other features.
+In contrast, the Block Editor is receiving the lion’s share of the development time, which aligns with the focus of the platform’s top brass.

-As such, we recommend you make the transition to the WordPress Block Editor as soon as you can.
-After all, development will end on the Classic Editor in 2022, and from that point on your site will be vulnerable to security issues.
+As such, we recommend you transition to the WordPress Block Editor as soon as possible.
+After all, development will end on the Classic Editor in 2022, and your site will be vulnerable to security issues from that point on.

-If the worst happens as a result of a breach, you’ll need to spend time and money to get an expert on the case.
+If the worst happens due to a breach, you’ll need time and money to get an expert on the case.
 While they can resolve the issue, the damage may already be done.

 In Conclusion

 The WordPress Block Editor is the only way to experience modern developments in the platform.
-FSE is going to be the next big step forward for the platform, and for that, you’ll need a powerful, modern, and flexible editor.
+FSE will be the next big step forward for the platform; for that, you’ll need a powerful, contemporary, and flexible editor.

-However, many users love the WordPress Classic Editor too.
-This still offers the same functionality, extendability, and more that you expect from WordPress.
+However, many users love the WordPress Classic Editor, too.
+It still offers the same functionality, extendability, and more that you expect from WordPress.
 Despite this, the editor will be no more after 2022.
-As such, it might be time to say “Goodbye” to WordPress’ first editing experience – although there’s still time to use it if you wish.
+As such, it might be time to say “Goodbye” to WordPress’s first editing experience—although there’s still time to use it if you wish.

 Do you still use the WordPress Classic Editor, and will you transition to the Block Editor?
 Let us know in the comments section below!